Arellano-Jann/Travel-Notes/Switzerland/Interrail Trip Thoughts.md

-So I fly into Geneva and we need to find a way to Ljubljana
+So I fly into Geneva on Jan 27 and we need to find a way to Ljubljana

 The best scenic routes I’ve found are:
 - Bernina Express (Chur - Tirano)